Chris Morris (music writer): Radio and journalism

-In addition, Morris was senior writer for Billboard in Los Angeles, where he worked from 1986–2004, writing a weekly column about independent music for 12 years.
+In addition, Morris was senior writer for Billboard in Los Angeles, where he worked from 1986 to 2004, writing a weekly column about independent music for 12 years.
 Shortly thereafter, he joined Billboards sister publication, The Hollywood Reporter, as music editor.
 However, he was let go in a major restructuring in 2006.

 Morris contributed a bi-weekly column, "Sonic Nation," to the alternative weekly LA CityBeat.
 His writing has also appeared in the Los Angeles Times, Spin, Mojo, LA Weekly, Chicago Reader, and other publications.
 These outlets included the websites Trunkworthy, Night Flight, and Music Aficionado.

 His time with CityBeat ended in 2008.
 Meanwhile, he continued to serve as a DJ under the "Indie 103.1" format of KDLD, hosting a show devoted to roots music called "Watusi Rodeo".
 After it was canceled in 2009, the show later resurfaced on Scion Radio 17 from Scion Audio/Visual.

 In 2011, while he was working for Scion Radio 17, Morris hosted a panel discussion at the Grammy Museum at L.A.
 Live as part of the Cleveland Confidential book tour.
 The panelists were Cheetah Chrome, Mike Hudson of The Pagans, former Hollywood Records president Bob Pfeifer, and David Thomas.

 Morris is currently a contributing writer at Variety.
 Among other things, he is a prolific composer of obituaries of prominent figures in the music world.
 In recent years, his subjects have included Mo Ostin, Mark Lanegan, Ronnie Spector, Charlie Watts, Dusty Hill, Mary Wilson, Charley Pride, Peter Green, Charlie Daniels, John Prine, and Kenny Rogers.
 His obits also cover film stars such as Rutger Hauer.